 If you answered “yes” to any of the above, then it is definitely time to update those passwords!

-Use these tips to ensure your password is strong, secure and as hacker-proof as possible.
+Use these tips to ensure your password is as strong, secure, and hacker-proof.

 - Your password should be long (6-34 characters, but longer is better, so why not shoot for 42 or 67?!).
 Today’s brute-force cracking software can unscramble 6-10 character passwords in seconds.

-- Your password should randomized: It is not necessarily a real word, but a random jumble of characters and numbers.
-This makes it nearly impossible to break and also harder for you to remember, so you’ll need to come up with a system to safely store your randomized passwords — password managers like TeamPassword generate, store and remember them for you.
+- Your password should be randomized: It is not necessarily a real word but a random jumble of characters and numbers.
+This makes it nearly impossible to break and harder for you to remember, so you’ll need to devise a system to safely store your randomized passwords — password managers like TeamPassword generate, store and remember them for you.

 - Create a passphrase: String several words together to make a short sentence (using upper and lowercase letters) or make up a mnemonic device to help you remember.

-- Your password should be unique: You use a different password for every platform, app and website you log into.
+- Your password should be unique: You use a different password for every platform, app, and the website you log into.

 How often should you change your passwords?

-Start with strong passwords and you shouldn’t have to worry too much about it.
-Unless a service is compromised or you know that someone has your password, it will be very difficult to crack a password that follows the rules above.
-If you do receive a notice that a website you use has been breached then you should immediately change that password — but if you’re using a password that’s unique only to that site, then you won’t need to worry about your other accounts.
+Start with strong passwords; you shouldn’t worry too much about them.
+Unless a service is compromised or you know someone has your password, it will be very difficult to crack a password that follows the above rules.
+If you receive a notice that a website you use has been breached, you should immediately change that password — but if you’re using a password that’s unique only to that site, you won’t need to worry about your other accounts.